joel-st/postr-for-nostr/readme.txt

 == Screenshots ==

-1. A preview of postring to Nostr with Nostr Postr.
+1. A preview of postring to Nostr with Wordpress Postr For Nostr.
 2. The Post to Nostr button in the WordPress admin column actions.

 == Changelog ==